jimz011/homekit-infused/docs/configuration.md

 *Note: when `custom_cards:` is defined you MUST create a folder with the same name as the object in `/hki-user/views/`.
 From the example above this would be `/hki-user/views/kitchen/`.
 Please read [this](custom_views.md) for more information on how to use this.

+### Setting up device counters
+For the header sensors to work properly we need to setup some groups from which HKI can count devices from.
+Open `/hki-user/device_counters.yaml` and add all your known entities to their corresponding groups.
+We can re-use these entities again in buttons or in custom-cards, for more information [click here](addons-v4/device-counters.md)).

 ### Setting up Notifications
 You can setup notifications to show in the subtitle of the header.
 You must set this up yourself by opening `/hki-user/notifications.yaml`.
-For more documentation and examples [click here](https://github.com/jimz011/homekit-infused/blob/4.x.x-docs/docs/addons/notifications.md)!
+For more documentation and examples [click here](/addons-v4/notifications.md)!

 ### More examples
 I could go on with examples forever, but it is way better to just check out the example config that I have over [here](https://github.com/jimz011/homekit-infused/tree/4.x.x-personal)